cs0x7f/cstimer/README.md

 Therefore, all data will be lost if you clear browser cache.
 For avoiding data loss, you might use the "export" function to export/import all your data to/from a file, csTimer's server or google storage.

+# Data Imported to csTimer's Server / Google Storage

+After https://github.com/cs0x7f/cstimer/commit/8280fdab9628c605c9abc1bc4a127e3e84016542, you are able to download data that is uploaded before the latest one from csTimer's Server / Google Storage, which might be useful for a mis-uploading.
+For Google Storage, csTimer will keep 10 latest uploaded data.
+For csTimer's server, 10 or more latest uploaded data will be kept.
+More specificently, I'll keep 10 latest uploaded data while others might be deleted due to our limited disk resource.

 # Third-party Deployment